Browne Jacobson: History

 Browne Jacobson's Birmingham office opened in July 1999.
 Growth in the past couple of years has seen the office double in size with a headcount of over 140 including 29 partners.
 On 1 May 2004 the firm converted to a limited liability partnership and is now known as Browne Jacobson LLP.

 Browne Jacobson's Manchester office opened in January 2012.
 In July 2012 the firm re-located its Nottingham headquarters to Mowbray House, the award-winning 60,000 sq ft Grade A building which is part of the HM Revenue and Customs headquarters complex designed by Sir Michael Hopkins in the 1990s.

 In August 2012 the firm opened its fifth office at 1 Manor Court in the heart of Exeter city centre.
 In September 2014 the firm announced that it was re-locating its London office to 6 Bevis Marks.
 In October 2016 the firm announced the moving of its Manchester office to No.1 Spinningfields.
 In May 2019 the firm moved its Exeter office to The Mount, 72 Paris Street.

 In March 2022 the firm announced the relocation of its Birmingham office to 103 Colmore Row.
 In July 2022 the firm announced its first overseas office in Dublin.
 In May 2023 the firm relocated its Exeter office to Keble House, Southernhay Gardens.
-In July 2023 the firm announced the opening of its Cardiff office - its first in Wales.
+In July 2023 the firm announced the opening of its Cardiff office - its first in Wales - which moved to its more permanent home at One Central Square in February 2026.